RootPrivileges/terragrunt-aws/README.md

 The deployed infrastructure does not only make use of Free Tier components, as it is designed to deploy a baseline practical infrastructure to enable faster time to a productive environment; rather than as a demonstration, or reference architecture of "what could be".
 However, alternatively, the deployment has been designed with the Free support plan in mind, and does not need AWS Support to increase any resource limitations in order to complete initial deployment.

 By far the largest cost, in the basic deployment, is the management NAT gateway, which (currently) costs ~\$1.10/day.
-Adding additional gateways into the production and staging environments will duplicate these costs accordingly.
+Adding additional gateways into the production and pre-production environments will duplicate these costs accordingly.
 As of Jan 2020, running this script, with no modifications, will charge the credit card associated with the Master account ~\$50/month.

 As a basic environment deployment, I consider this repository to be pretty much feature-complete, with only minor changes occurring as I either notice obvious errors or restructure based on work fleshing out the [demonstration repository](https://github.com/RootPrivileges/terragrunt-aws-demo).
 That repository is forked from this, and is intended to be used as a reference for a practical deployment into AWS for a organisation with no legacy on-premise systems.